JonathanThorpe/httpmon_kafka_pgsql/README.md

 | dsn | Connection string for connecting to PostgreSQL - e.g. `postgres://<user>:<password>@<host>:<port>/defaultdb?sslmode=require` |

 ## Running the Application
-To keep the application simple and maximise code re-use, it has been packaged as several modules.
+To keep the application simple and maximise code re-use, it has been packaged as several modules which can all by run form the same package.

+### Command Line
 Running the application from the console at the source tree is as follows:
 ```
 usage: src.httpmon_kafka_pgsql.core.cli [-h] [-c CONFIG] [-v]